lucky7-capstone/Lucky7-Capstone/README.md

 We are using Travis CI to build and test our software, here is the link to our most recent build: https://travis-ci.com/kyle-maxwell/Lucky7-Capstone

+# Tests
+'npm test' will run all tests
+tests are defined in the '__tests__' folder and are saved as '<NAME>.test.js' We are using the [jest testing framework](https://jestjs.io/en/) with [enzyme](https://airbnb.io/enzyme/) for interacting with react components.

 # Additional Notes

 Ontology notes: